Pur vs. Brita—which water filter pitcher is better?

 Brita's Elite filters remove triple the contaminants from standard filters, including lead.

-For most Pur pitcher filters also come in two styles: Basic and Pur Plus.
-The Basic filter is rated to remove or reduce chlorine, heavy metals, particulates, some industrial pollutants, microbial cysts, some pesticides and herbicides, some pharmaceuticals, and some industrial chemicals.
-The Pur Plus filter can reduce all the same contaminants as the Basic but also can remove lead.
+Most PUR pitcher filters also come in two styles: Basic and PUR Plus.
+The Basic filter is rated to remove or reduce chlorine, heavy metals, particulates, some industrial pollutants, microbial cysts, certain pesticides and herbicides, specific pharmaceuticals, and certain industrial chemicals.
+The PUR Plus filter can reduce all the same contaminants as the Basic, and also removes lead.
+Water passes through the filter, removing harsh metals and other impurities.

-While both brands have a basic filter that removes or reduces chlorine and heavy metals and a more expensive filter that removes lead, the Pur filters combats a wider variety of contaminants than the Brita filters.
+While both brands offer a basic filter that removes or reduces chlorine and heavy metals, as well as a more expensive filter that removes lead, the PUR filters combat a wider variety of contaminants than the Brita filters.

 Advantage: Brita